eseyas-Asmelash/Task4_CloneThisProject/README.md

 For example, ({}) is well-formed, but not ({)}.
 Furthermore, a string may contain other characters; for example, "List<int> lista = new List<int>(){2, 3, 4};" is well-formed.
 Thus, we are only concerned with parentheses!

 Create functionality to check a well-formed string on paper using your newfound knowledge.
 You should use one or more of the data structures we have just discussed.
 Which data structure do you use?
 Implement the functionality in the CheckParentheses method.

-Let the program read a string from the user and return
+Exercise 5: Recursion

+Illustrate the progressions for RecursiveOdd(1), RecursiveOdd(3), and RecursiveOdd(5) on paper to understand the recursive loop.
+Write a RecursiveEven(int n) method that recursively calculates the nth even number.
+Implement a recursive function to calculate numbers in the Fibonacci sequence: (f(n) = f(n-1) + f(n-2))

+Exercise 6: Iteration

+Illustrate on paper the progressions for IterativeOdd(1), IterativeOdd(3), and IterativeOdd(5) to understand the iteration.
+Create an IterativeEven(int n) function to iteratively calculate the nth even number.
+Implement an iterative version of the Fibonacci calculator.